 Who Is the Richest Woman in the World?

-The richest in the world is Francoise Bettencourt Meyers.
+The richest woman in the world is Francoise Bettencourt Meyers.
 As of April 1, 2024, her net worth is $95.6 billion.
 Her net worth is derived from her holdings in L'Oréal, the world's largest cosmetics company.281

 The Bottom Line